particle-iot/docs/src/content/firmware/low-power/wake-publish-sleep-cellular.md

 scheme were you at least do this periodically, say once every several hours, to be sure it will be done eventually.
 This will also assure that the 5 minute IMSI cycling time requirement is met.
 - The 11 minute shutdown of the cellular modem consists of sending it command to full reset, and also removing the power to the modem.
-This is more through than entering sleep mode, or using the reset button on the device.
+This is more thorough than entering sleep mode, or using the reset button on the device.
 {{!-- END shared-blurb --}}

 ```